 This is probably the most important one of all.
 Split your meals into 4 or more smaller meals every day.
 Supplementing them with healthy snacks in between.
 This will ensure that your blood levels stay constant throughout the entire day which has the potential to completely eliminate your sugar cravings.

 Did you know that if you get too thirsty, your mind can get tricked into thinking it is hungry or that it craves something sweet, when in fact all your body needs is water?
 Dehydration is an important factor also, why people tend to overeat.

 Tip #8 What’s your trigger?

 Try to track down the moments of the day when you get sugar cravings and write them down.
 Try to observe some patterns.
-Mostly, people get sugar cravings after eating, when they get hungry and when they experience high levels of stress.
-Try to become aware of your own emotional triggers and find replacement activities or snacks.
-Dealing with your sugar cravings also means that you need to become more aware of some bad habits that you might have and to try to find better replacement activities for them.
+Mostly, people get sugar cravings after eating, when they get hungry or when they experience high levels of stress.
+Try to become aware of your own emotional triggers.
+Find replacement activities or healthy snacks instead of sugary meals.
+Dealing with your sugar cravings also means that you need to become more aware of some bad habits that you might have.
+Try to find better replacement activities for them.

 Tip #9 Be patient and do what works for you

 Just like with any other addiction, you’ll experience withdrawal symptoms at first.
 That’s why, for some works best to go cold turkey and stop sugar altogether.
 For others it is more appealing to decrease the amounts gradually.
 For some, the idea of a cheat meal per week can go a long way.
 Do what works for you!